Frequently Asked Questions

-Doane Rest does have vaccinated, friendly outdoor cats to help keep pests down.
-Do not bring these cats into your cottages.
-If you are allergic to cats, please let us know before you arrive.
+Finally, Doane Rest does have vaccinated, friendly outdoor cats to help keep pests down.
+Do not bring our cats or dogs into your cottages as a courtesy to other guests.
+If you are allergic to cats or dogs, please let us know before you arrive.

 I submitted my reservation request.
 Now what?

 Submission of a reservation request does not mean your reservation is confirmed.